 Introduces perspectives and concepts of the flow of healthcare information, technologies and their applications to patient care, and the electronic health record in its many forms.
 Also includes institutional policies important to communication and documentation of healthcare interventions with an emphasis on privacy, confidentiality and security.
-(3 sem. hrs.)
+Prerequisite: Admission to the RN-to-BSN program.